 Step 1: To begin with this process, you first need to install MSI Afterburner and open it.
-From here you will see a lot of things like core clock, memory clock, and graphs which show things like GPU temperature, GPU fan speed, GPU usage, CPU metrics, and memory metrics.
+From here you will see a lot of things like the Core clock, memory clock, and graphs that show things like GPU temperature, GPU fan speed, GPU usage, CPU metrics, and memory metrics.

 Step 2: Open the settings and head to the Monitoring tab.
 Here you will see some options that will help you achieve desired on-screen metrics.
 First, you will need to learn how to display different metrics in your game.
 Note that you can also change whatever you wish while you are inside the game.

 Now if you look at the graphs in the image above, they aren’t as clear as they should be.
-So, we need to change their colour.
-Fortunately, you can change colour of each metric and its value through this feature.
+So, we need to change their color.
+Fortunately, you can change the color of each metric and its value through this feature.

 Step 4: Before the Text and graph option from where you just enabled the graphs is a button with 3 dots.
 Click on it and a window of On-Screen Display Layout will open.

-Scroll down and under the Group Color you can choose any colour for your metrics from the default options.
+Scroll down and under the Group Color, you can choose any color for your metrics from the default options.

-Or you can just change the default colours from the Colors Library that is situated at the top.
+Or you can just change the default colors from the Colors Library that is situated at the top.